voxboy2/mkobo_rate_limiter/README.md

 notes:
 1. Its assumed node js and express installed on your machine/server
-1. Its assumed we are working on an application which we have built an api that simulates or performs user authentication,if you dont have kindly look for a boiler plate of node js api authentications or download this one with link:
+1. Its assumed we are working on an application which we have built an api that simulates or performs user authentication,if you dont have kindly look for a boiler plate of node js api authentications or download this one with link https://github.com/voxboy2/mkobo_rate_limiter:
 1. Run npm i on your terminal
-1. Its assumed you have knowledge of mongodb database and implementing it iwth node js.
+1. Its assumed you have knowledge of mongodb database and implementing it with node js.

 lets goooooooo: